-This information explains ways to help manage pain after your laparoscopic abdominal surgery.
+This information explains ways to help relieve pain after your robotic or laparoscopic (LA-puh-ruh-SKAH-pik) abdominal surgery.
 You can do these along with or instead of taking pain medication.

 After your surgery, you may have different types of pain.
 It’s normal to have pain near your incisions (surgical cuts).
 You may also feel bloated or have pain in different areas of your body, especially your shoulders.
 This is from the gas that was put into your abdomen (belly) during your surgery.
 The gas makes room for your surgeon to see.
 But, it also puts pressure on the inside of your abdomen and can move to other areas.

 You will get pain medication after your surgery.
 If it doesn’t control your pain, tell your doctor or nurse.
-You can also do the following things to help:
+You can also do these things to help.

 - Listen to music with headphones.
 If you own a pair of headphones that you like, bring them to the hospital.
 You’ll also get a pair at the hospital.

 - Bend your knees and put your feet flat on the bed.
 With your legs together, gently rock your knees from side to side.